oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/spacewithisom.md

 For simplicity, we have gathered the main constructors for objects of type `QuadSpaceWithIsom` under the same name `quadratic_space_with_isometry`.
-The user has then the choice on the parameters depending on what they attend to do:
+The user has then the choice on the parameters depending on what they intend to do:

 ```@docs
 quadratic_space_with_isometry(::Hecke.QuadSpace, ::QQMatrix)
 quadratic_space_with_isometry(::Hecke.QuadSpace)
 ```

-By default, the first constructor always checks whether the entry matrix defines an isometry of the quadratic space.
+By default, the first constructor always checks whether the matrix defines an isometry of the quadratic space.
 We recommend not to disable this parameter to avoid any complications.
 Note however that in the rank 0 case, the checks are avoided since all isometries are necessarily trivial.

 ## Attributes and first operations

-Given a quadratic space with isometry $Vf := (V, f)$, one can have access to most of the attributes of $V$ and $f$ by calling the similar functions to the pair $(V, f)$ itself.
+Given a quadratic space with isometry $Vf := (V, f)$, one has access to most of the attributes of $V$ and $f$ by calling the similar functions on the pair $(V, f)$ itself.
 For instance, in order to know the rank of $V$, one can simply call `rank(Vf)`.
 Here is a list of what are the current accessible
 attributes: